 What is Family Therapy?

-Family therapy is a type of psychotherapy (counseling) that is geared towards helping families resolve conflicts, improve communication and build a healthier home life.
+Family therapy is a type of psychotherapy (counseling) that is geared toward helping families resolve conflicts, improve communication and build healthier family dynamics.
 Family therapy is a recognition that addictive behaviors can involve all members of a household, not just the one suffering from addiction.

 Family therapy will help the families of someone struggling with addiction understand the roles they play in enabling poor behavior patterns and the ways they can change to help their loved one overcome addiction.
 Family therapy requires all members of a family to be bought into the treatment for the good of the addict and the family as a whole.

-Family therapy involves group-session counseling that is traditionally led by a licensed mental health counselor, psychologist, or clinical social worker.
-Family therapy is usually a short-term program that involves as many of the immediate family members as possible (that are willing to participate).
+Family therapy consists of counceling of the family members with and without the client present.
+This allows their authentic, honest education, communication and processing.
 Specific treatment plans will vary from family to family, but most will include counseling, conflict mediation, and the building of healthy communication and behavior patterns.

 The Little Creek Recovery Family Program

-The Little Creek family program is held on the first Sunday of every month at 10:00 a.m.
-These programs occur at our outpatient program at 518 Easton Turnpike Hamlin, PA 18427.
+The Little Creek family program is held on the first Sunday of every month at 10:00 a.m. via Zoom.
 The family program is conducted by Little Creek’s Clinical Team, along with a monthly rotation of guest speakers.
 Our educational program challenges parents to learn a new way to love.

 Family members of our Little Creek patients that attend the family program will also learn about codependency, boundaries, and direct communication.
 One of the most important things that we teach family members of recovering addicts is how to be on the same page with each other in matters regarding the recovery process.

 Little Creek residents should become more transparent with each passing month.
 They should also become more vulnerable (not defensive or secretive) and trusting in the recovery process.
-Little Creek residents should even be more vulnerable and trusting with dialogue that takes place within the group.
+The treatment process requires taking healthy risks. which often are a catalyst to growth.

 Addiction and Family Therapy